-UL Registrar LLC is the first audit body to introduce risk assessment into the 21 CFR Part 210/211 family of GMP audit requirements.
+UL Registrar LLC is the first ANAB and ANSI accredited audit body to introduce risk assessment along with the use of rsik tools into 21 CFR Part 210/211 audit requirements.

 Risk can be defined as "the combination of the probability of an event and its consequences" (ISO/IEC Guide 73).

-Over many months of careful study, evaluation, and analysis of the existing UL audit tools as well as the process for "scoring" audit results, UL has engaged industry experts, field auditors, retailers and other stakeholders in the development of an Audit Tool which is based solely on Risk.

-The audit scoring criteria for this risk based audit tool is predicated on a risk assessment model known as the UL Process Evaluation Assessment of Risk or PEAR.
+Over many months of careful study, evaluation, and analysis of the existing UL audit tools as well as the process for "scoring" audit results, UL has engaged industry experts, field auditors, retailers and other interested stakeholders in the development of an Audit Tool which is based solely on Risk.
+The "audit scoring" criteria for this risk based audit tool is predicated on a risk assessment model known as the UL Process Evaluation Assessment of Risk or PEAR.

-This risk analysis concept revolves around two fundamental factors of risk: 1) the Probability of Nonconformance occurring and 2) the Severity of Risk to the consumer and/or end user of the UL Audit Report.
+This risk analysis concept revolves around two fundamental factors of risk: 1) the Probability of Nonconformance occurring during UL's audit or an unannounced visit from the FDA and, 2) the Severity of Risk to the consumer and/or end user of the UL Audit Report.